snchitonga/data-analyst-portfolio/README.md

 Welcome to my Data Analyst Portfolio!
-So glad you stopped by😊
+So glad you stopped by...

 Inside, you'll find my favorite projects that showcase my hands-on skills in SQL, Python, Power BI, Tableau, and Advanced Excel.
 My goal in every project is to go beyond cleaning and visualizing, I focus on translating raw data into clear, actionable stories that drive smart business decisions.
 Feel free to explore my e-commerce analysis and business dashboards, and check out the full code and documentation for the details!